whitneymuseum/douglas-davis/README.md

-**The challenge:** Repair the damaged character encoding to its original state.\*

-\*It is required that your results be reproducible.
+The challenge: Repair the damaged character encoding to its original state.
+It is required that your results be reproducible.
 We ask that you produce technical documentation of your process and solution, explaining the "how" and "why" of what you did.

-Your Tools:
+Your tools
 -----------

 1. The **Evidence** directory contains a PDF containing the ONLY remaining